DRKWang/Data-structure-for-piecewise-linear-function/How to install cgal-swig-bindings into Sagemath.md

 cd cgal-swig-bindings
 ```

-#setting the configuration of the python version of cgal
+#setting the configuration of the python version of cgal.

 ```
 cmake -DCGAL_DIR=/usr/local/lib/cmake/CGAL \